 Picking out nail clippers for dogs can be confusing because several different varieties are available.
 Here is a breakdown of the types of clippers and which works best for each dog.

 Also called Miller’s Forge Trimmers, this type of dog clippers works like scissors and is preferable for large dogs, whose bigger, thicker nails need the extra force the construction of these clippers provide.
-Safari and JW Pet are two examples of brands in this style.

 Once you’ve got the right tool, use these tips to get your dog used to having his toenails clipped.
 Remember to offer treats and praise during the process to make it fun for your no-longer tap-dancing pup.